Ankhesenamun: Mummy KV21A

 DNA testing announced in February 2010 has generated speculation that Ankhesenamun is one of two 18th Dynasty queens recovered from KV21 in the Valley of the Kings.

-The two fetuses found buried with Tutankhamun have been proven to be his children, and the current theory is that Ankhesenamun, his only known wife, is their mother.
+The two newborns found buried with Tutankhamun have been proven to be his children, and the current theory is that Ankhesenamun, his only known wife, is their mother.
 However, not enough data was obtained to make more than a tentative identification.
 Nevertheless, the KV21a mummy has DNA consistent with the 18th Dynasty royal line.

+However, genetic research suggests that the KV55 male who is presumed to Akhenaten, cannot be maternal grandfather of Tutankhamun's children, therefore KV21a cannot be his daughter.
+According Juan Belmonte the most likely explenation is that KV55 mummy does not belong to Akhenaten but to Smenkhkare, or alternatively, Tutankhamun fathered his daughters by a different woman than Ankhesenamun.
+It was also proposed that KV55 body is Akhenaten and KV21a is Ankhesenamun, but Akhenaten was not her biological father as result of Nefertiti's extramarital affair, which Belmonte notes as "historical speculation, possible but improbable".

 KV63

 After excavating the tomb KV63, it is speculated that it was designed for Ankhesenamun due to its proximity to the tomb of Tutankhamun, KV62.
 Also found in the tomb were coffins (one with an imprint of a woman on it), women's clothing, jewelry, and natron.
 Fragments of pottery bearing the partial name Paaten were also in the tomb.
 The only royal person known to bear this name was Ankhesenamun, whose name was originally Ankhesenpaaten.
 However, no mummies were found in KV63.